 2011-12: Wheaton joined the Spruce Grove Saints in the Alberta Junior Hockey League.
 After seeing limited ice time early in the year his ice time steadily increased.
 He finished the season with 7 goals and 7 assists in 45 games and had 62 penalty minutes.
 The Saints reached the playoff finals and Wheaton scored 1 goal with 2 assists in 11 playoff games.

 2012-13: Wheaton went to training camp with the WHL’s Kelowna Rockets before returning to Spruce Grove.
 After one game with the Saints he decided to forego college hockey and signed with Kelowna, where he spent the rest of the season.
 He skated in 39 games for the Rockets before suffering a shoulder injury that kept him out until the playoffs — scoring 1 goal with 7 assists and finishing +20 with 27 penalty minutes.
 The Rockets finished first in the B.C.
 Division and reached the second round in the playoffs.
 After missing the first round, Wheaton returned for the four-game series with Kamloops and was -2 with no points and 4 penalty minutes.
-Wheaton was ranked 69th amongst North American skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft.
+Wheaton was ranked 69th amongst North American skaters in the Central Scouting final rankings and was selected by Detroit in the fifth round (139th overall) in the 2013 NHL Draft.